 If you plan on making a transfer from a credit card to a debit card, be sure to find out what fees you will have to pay, and what rate of interest you will pay on the transferred amount.
 While this option may help out in a sticky situation, it can be expensive, so be aware of your card provider’s small print.

-Which debit card accounts and transaction accounts you can transfer to will again depend on your card provider.
+Which debit card accounts and bank accounts you can transfer to will again depend on your card provider.
 Some providers will only allow transfers between your credit card and your linked account, while other providers will allow transfers from your credit card to any account.

 It can also be a good idea to check with the receiving account to make sure it accepts transfers from credit cards.